Bronya-Rand/DDML/README.md

 # Welcome to the Doki Doki Mod Launcher Repository!

-Here contains all files for the current release of DDML.
+Here contains all files for the past version of DDML.

 **DISCLAIMER**